Tracking List: MAC 2026 - County Governance & County Elected Officials

 HB2898 - Rep. Bill Owen (R) - Modifies provisions relating to boards of directors of newly established land bank agencies

-Summary: Currently, under Section 140.982, RSMo, if a county establishes a land bank agency the members of the first board of directors must be appointed within 90 days, and if an appointing authority does not make a required appointment on time, the appointment will be made by the county council.
-The land bank agency board of directors will consist of a seven-member board, including:
+Currently, under Section 140.982, RSMo, if a county establishes a land bank agency, the members of the first board of directors must be appointed within 90 days, and if an appointing authority does not make a required appointment on time, the appointment will be made by the county council.

 This bill modifies how the county land bank board is appointed.
-Under the provisions of this bill, the seven-member board will be appointed by the county executive, who shall be required to fill any vacancy within sixty days.
+Under the provisions of this bill, the seven-member board will be appointed by the county executive, who will be required to fill any vacancy within 60 days.

 Citations: 140.010, 140.190, 140.250, 140.420, 140.980, 140.981, 140.982, 140.983, 140.984, 140.985, 140.986, 140.987, 140.988, 140.991, 140.994, 140.995, 140.1000, 140.1009, 140.1012, 141.220, 141.230, 141.250, 141.270, 141.290, 141.300, 141.320, 141.330, 141.360, 141.410, 141.440, 141.500, 141.520, 141.535, 141.540, 141.550, 141.560, 141.570, 141.580, 141.610, 141.620, 141.680, 141.700, 141.819, 141.980, 141.984, 141.1009, 141.1020, 249.255